-More often than not ‘the gentry’ did not leave a good impression on the folk of Rogart, but one exception was Walter Stewart, Master of Blantyre (1851-1895) who was remembered with affection in parish lore.
+More often than not ‘the gentry’ did not leave a good impression on the folk of Rogart, but one exception was Walter Stuart, Master of Blantyre (1851-1895) who was remembered with affection in parish lore.

 Born on 17th July 1851, as a young man Walter went round the world, climbed the Rocky Mountains, met with a few adventures, had some narrow escapes and saw some of the finest scenery in America, New Zealand and many other countries.